lgwillmore/typemock/README.md

 ## Quick Example Usage

-Given a class such some class (the implementation of its method is not relevant)
+Given some class (the implementation of its method is not relevant)

 ```python
 class MyThing: